 Safety cultures tend to be categorized as positive or negative, but it is not a hard dichotomy; an organization’s safety culture can fall somewhere on the scale between the two, depending on the aspects of the safety system that need improvement.
 Positive safety cultures and proactive safety systems work hand-in-hand, just as negative safety cultures are cause and consequence of reactive safety systems.
-Previous Predictive Safety articles have shown the inability of reactive safety systems to prevent incidents; incidents can be only mitigated at best.
-And in a negative safety culture, it is not uncommon for workers to feel pressured to bend or break safety rules or safe work procedures to meet deadlines or production goals (Carrillo, 2004; Weekes, 2014).
-When personnel—whether managers, leadership, or co-workers—pressure others “to break or ignore safety rules [it] indicates a negative safety culture…where workers are encouraged or expected to break rules in order to complete tasks on time” (Weekes, 2014, para.
-5).
-A negative safety culture paired with a reactive safety system ensures that sooner or later the system will fail the workers it is supposed to protect, and safety professionals have begun to see this, perhaps often without identifiable recourse.
+Previous Predictive Safety articles have shown the inability of reactive safety systems to prevent incidents; at best they can be only mitigated.
+And in a negative safety culture, it is not uncommon for workers to feel pressured to bend or break safety rules or safe work procedures to meet deadlines or production goals.2,3 When personnel—whether managers, leadership, or co-workers—pressure others “to break or ignore safety rules [it] indicates a negative safety culture…where workers are encouraged or expected to break rules in order to complete tasks on time."3 A negative safety culture paired with a reactive safety system ensures that sooner or later the system will fail the workers it is supposed to protect, and safety professionals have begun to see this, perhaps often without identifiable recourse.

 “Positive safety cultures and proactive safety systems work hand-in-hand, just as negative safety cultures are cause and consequence of reactive safety systems.”